Search the Community

 Found 2 results

 Are your animations meant to feel playful?
 Robotic?
 Slick?
 Realistic?
 If they had a voice, what would they sound like?
 To become an animation rock star, you must develop a keen sense of easing because that's what determines the style of movement between point A and point B. GreenSock's new CustomEase frees you from the limitations of canned easing options.
 Create literally any ease imaginable.
 Zero limitations.
 CSS animations and WAAPI offer cubic-bezier() which is great but with only two control points it's impossible to create more complex effects like bouncing, elastic, wiggles, rough/jerky eases, etc. Plus you can't make an ease return to its starting values (like a ball jumping into the air and falling back to the ground with a bounce).
 Features Unlimited anchors and control points.
 Copy/Paste any SVG <path> (including directly from Adobe Illustrator).
 Use CSS cubic-bezier() values (For example, from cubic-bezier.com).
 Editor has snapping, undo, sample code and other conveniences.
 Start with any standard ease and customize it. getSVGData() method turns any ease into SVG <path> data for display at the size you define.
 Extremely optimized for runtime performance.
 Free for anyone with a GreenSock account.
 Reading Ease Curves, Editing, and Using CustomEase Here's an in-depth video tour that'll get you up to speed with exactly how to use CustomEase: Ready to play?
 Check out the new Ease Visualizer with CustomEase support.
 Edit the curve as much as you want: Download CustomEase Get CustomEase by creating a FREE GreenSock account which gets you access to our community forums plus you’ll receive our exclusive “GreenSock Insider” email series (you can unsubscribe anytime).
-Use the widget below to sign up (or if you’re already logged in, you’ll get immediate access to the download zip containing CustomEase).
-Note: CustomEase is not in the github repository or CDN; it's only available for download at GreenSock.com. [loginwidget]
+Sign up and then go to your account dashboard to download it.
+Note: CustomEase is not in the github repository or CDN; it's only available for download at GreenSock.com.

 In a project I'm doing, I need to match easing feel of elements animated using CSS cubic-Bezier timing function (example:cubic-bezier(0.1, 0.9, 0.2, 1) using tweenmax.
 Is this supported in GSAP ?
 I'm trying to avoid writing my own cubic-Bezier plugin if possible Thanks!
 Orry